ReviewReported positivePreclinical onlyTier 1 · lab

 AI summary of the abstract, human-reviewed · Jun 2026.
 Describes what this study reported, not medical advice.
 View on PubMed · Full text

-breast cancerovarian cancerperitoneal cancer
+early breast cancer

 Key findings